-- (t) To address Police Department personnel and community groups, and inform the public, on the mission, policies and ongoing operations of the Office; - (u) To develop and implement a process for allowing citizens to file complaints by various means, including submission of complaints using the Internet, by telephone, and in person at locations or meetings in the community; - (v) In the Chief Administrator's discretion, to review and investigate the facts of individual civil lawsuits and criminal proceedings involving alleged police misconduct, in order to identify and investigate incidents of police misconduct or to make recommendations to improve Police Department policies and practices within the Office's jurisdiction; - (w) To appear before the Committee on Finance at public hearings at which proposed settlements of lawsuits and controverted claims against the Police Department or its members are submitted for approval, and, subject to any applicable legal constraints regarding confidentiality, reply to questions related to Office or Independent Police Review Authority investigations involving Police Department members who are named parties to said lawsuits or controverted claims; and - (x) Subject to applicable law and in the Chief Administrator's discretion, to reopen any closed Office or Independent Police Review Authority investigations if: - (i) The Chief Administrator becomes aware of evidence not available at the time the investigation was closed that could materially affect the results of that investigation; - (ii) The Chief Administrator determines that the manner in which the investigation was concluded has resulted in a gross miscarriage of justice; or - (iii) Following a review or audit of an investigation by the Deputy Inspector General for Public Safety, the Deputy Inspector General for Public Safety recommends that the investigation be reopened.
-If the Chief Administrator declines to reopen a closed investigation pursuant to this subparagraph (ii), the Chief Administrator shall provide a written explanation of its reasons to the Deputy Inspector General for Public Safety.
+- (r) To set minimum qualifications and appropriate screening procedures for all persons to be considered for employment by the Office, and to set appropriate staffing levels to carry out the powers and duties set forth herein; - (s) To address Police Department personnel and community groups, and inform the public, on the mission, policies and ongoing operations of the Office; - (t) To develop and implement a process for allowing citizens to file complaints by various means, including submission of complaints using the Internet, by telephone, and at community meetings; - (u) In the Chief Administrator's discretion, to review and investigate the facts of individual civil lawsuits filed against the Police Department and/or its officers or employees and motions to suppress evidence filed in criminal matters that are granted or that establish a prima facie case of police misconduct, in order to identify and investigate incidents of police misconduct or to make recommendations to improve Police Department policies and practices within the Office's jurisdiction; - (v) To appear before the Committee on Finance at public hearings at which proposed settlements of lawsuits and controverted claims against the Police Department or its members are submitted for approval, and, subject to any applicable legal constraints regarding confidentiality: (i) provide a report on any and all investigations involving Police Department members who are named parties to said lawsuits or controverted claims, and (ii) reply to questions from members of the City Council regarding such reports; and - (w) In the Chief Administrator's discretion, to reopen any of its closed investigations, if: - (i) The Chief Administrator becomes aware of evidence not available at the time the investigation was closed that could materially affect the results of that investigation; - (ii) The Chief Administrator determines that the manner in which the investigation was concluded has resulted in a gross miscarriage of justice; or - (iii) Following a review or audit of an investigation by the Deputy Inspector General for Public Safety, the Deputy Inspector General for Public Safety recommends that the investigation be reopened.
+If the Chief Administrator declines to reopen a closed investigation pursuant to this subparagraph (ii), the Chief

+Administrator shall provide a written explanation of its reasons to the Deputy Inspector General for Public Safety.